-We’ve reviewed our guidance, first published in April 2023, and made a number of updates to support students and teachers complete internal assessments, coursework and non-exam assessments (NEA) successfully.
+We’ve reviewed our rules and guidance, first published in April 2023, and made a number of updates to support students and teachers complete internal assessments, coursework and non-exam assessments (NEA) successfully.
 We’ve kept these updates to a minimum.

 Given the rapid expansion of AI tools, we want JCQ guidance to continue to provide clarity on the rules on the use of AI and to inform your centre policies.